watem-sedem/watem-sedem/docs/input.rst

 Outlet map filename
 *******************

-Filename of the outlet map.
-This raster is only mandatory when :ref:`Manual outlet selection = 1 <manualoutlet>`.
+The filename of the outlet map.
+This raster is only mandatory if the :ref:`Model Choice<choices>`:
+:ref:`Manual outlet selection <manualoutlet>` is set to 1.

-Every outlet pixel needs a unique id.
-These integer id's are stored in the outlet map.
-All other pixels are zero.
+Every user defined river outlet needs a unique id (integers).
+The outlet pixels are given the value of their respective id's in the outlet map.
+All other pixels have a value equal to zero.

 The datatype of the outlet map is integer16.